 - It applies to controllers and processors established outside of the EU if they process the personal data of EU citizens.

-Snap Surveys recognises its responsibility to help our clients meet their GDPR obligations when using our software and services.
+Snap Surveys recognizes its responsibility to help our clients meet their GDPR obligations when using our software and services.
 The Information Commissioner’s Office in the UK has called the introduction of GDPR an “evolution in data protection, not a revolution” and our data protection policies are evolving accordingly.

 We have always taken data protection and the security of all of your data (whether personal or not) very seriously.
 Since 2013 we have been certified to ISO 27001, the international standard for best practice for information security management systems.
 We have been preparing for the GDPR for over a year by building on our ISO and Data Protection Act compliance frameworks.